Graeme Jones

-His playing career, which spanned the years 1991 to 2006, included spells as a forward at North Shields, Bridlington Town, Doncaster Rovers, Wigan Athletic, St Johnstone, Southend United, Boston United, Bury, Clyde and Hamilton Academical.
+His playing career, which spanned fifteen years, included spells as a forward at North Shields, Bridlington Town, Doncaster Rovers, Wigan Athletic, St Johnstone, Southend United, Boston United, Bury, Clyde and Hamilton Academical.

 He went into coaching in 2007, when he became the assistant manager of Swansea City.
 Jones is notable as being the assistant to Roberto Martínez between 2007 and 2018, with spells at Swansea, Wigan Athletic, Everton and the Belgium national team.
 After leaving Belgium in 2018, he worked as assistant manager to Darren Moore at West Bromwich Albion, a role he held until March 2019.
 Jones was appointed to his first managerial position at newly promoted Championship club Luton Town in May 2019.
 He left the position in April 2020, going on to serve in assistant coaching roles at Bournemouth and Newcastle United.

 Playing career

 Born in Gateshead, Jones, a lifelong Newcastle United fan began his career in 1991 with North Shields, moving to Bridlington Town in 1992, before earning a £10,000 move to Doncaster Rovers.
 He then joined Wigan Athletic in 1996, after scoring 30 goals in three years at Doncaster.
 He became an instant success with the Latics, scoring 31 league goals in his first season, which remains a Wigan record to this day.
 He also got a total of four hat-tricks this season.
 Jones went on to score 18 goals in the next two seasons, before joining Scottish side St Johnstone, on a £100,000 deal.
 Whilst at Wigan, he also helped them win the 1998–99 Football League Trophy, for the final of which he was an unused substitute.

 Jones scored on his debut for St Johnstone, but his time with Saints was disrupted by injury.
 He returned to England in 2002 to sign for Southend United.
 He joined Boston United in 2003, before signing for Bury in 2004, where he scored on his debut against Yeovil Town.
 He also had injury problems at Bury, and after only three appearances in six months, he returned to Scotland to join Clyde.
 After scoring the winning goal on his debut, he found the net on one more occasion for the Bully Wee, before he joined Hamilton Academical in July 2006.
 Jones was forced to retire in March 2006 due to injury, and became assistant manager at Accies.